ARPA-SIMC/arkimet/doc/ds-ondisk2.md

 - the segment must be a file
 - the segment must exist [missing]
 - an empty segment not known by the index must be considered deleted [deleted]
+- data files not known by a valid index are considered data files whose entire content has been removed [deleted]
 - segments that contain some data that has been removed are identified as to be repacked [dirty]
 - segments that only contain data that has been removed are